7 min read

 Typically used for estates between £2 million and £3 million, but also relevant where tax planning or remarriage protection are priorities.

-Provides ongoing support for beneficiaries with long-term care or disability needs while protecting entitlement to means-tested benefits.
+Provides ongoing support for beneficiaries with long-term care or disability needs while helping protect entitlement to means-tested benefits.

-Ensures trustees can manage funds responsibly for the person’s well-being without reducing their access to official support.
+Ensures trustees can manage funds responsibly for the person’s well-being, with less risk of disrupting means-tested support.

 Protects all assets and multiple gifts if required, giving a named life tenant access to income or use of property while capital passes directly to the children at the end of the trust.